GUIDELINES FOR AUTHORS

 2.6.3.
 Sub-figures

-All units of measures should conform to the International System of Units (SI).
+All units of measure should conform to the International System of Units (SI).

 Measurements of length, height, weight, and volume should be reported in metric units (meter, kilogram, or liter) or their decimal multiples.